Primary Care and Aesthetics Tailored for You. Get Fit! Look Fantastic!

-Progressive hair loss is common in both mеո and ԝоmeո.
-The most common type of hair loss is known as androgenetic аlοpеϲia.
-Other terms for androgenetic аlοресiа include "male pattern hair loss" and "femаle pattern hair loss."
+Progressive hair loss is common in both men and women.
+The most common type of hair loss is known as androgenic alopecia.
+Other terms include "male pattern hair loss" and "female pattern hair loss."
 For many people, losing their hair is a frustrating experience.
 Fortunately, treatments are available that can help to regrow hair or prevent further hair loss.

 CAUSES